 Debates, conflicts and disputes, for example involving ethnicity, gender or religious faith, may sometimes find expression on campus amongst the student body or other constituencies.
-The mission of OMNES Education London School is to identify when the pursuit of freedom of ideas and expression crosses a threshold and becomes unlawful or poses unacceptable risks to the health, safety or welfare of employees, students or visitors.
+Our mission is to identify when the pursuit of freedom of ideas and expression crosses a threshold and becomes unlawful or poses unacceptable risks to the health, safety or welfare of employees, students or visitors.